txmastin/hardware_for_ML/README.md

 ### 1. The Memcapacitive Core (Fractional Order & History Dependence)

-At the heart of the neuron is the `Xmemcap` instance, implementing the **Biolek Memcapacitor Model**.
+The memcapacitive model utilized in the analog neuron is implemented with the **Biolek Memcapacitor Model**.
 This component is critical for realizing the fractional-order dynamics and the neuron's inherent history dependence.
 Unlike standard capacitors, the memcapacitor's capacitance is not constant but depends on its past charge history, providing a physical embodiment of memory.

 * **Netlist Instance:** `Xmemcap Vm 0 memC ...`
 * **Parameters (from .param section):**